 Exams and Tests

 Fistulas may result in malnutrition and dehydration, depending on their location in the intestine.
-They may also be a source of skin problems and infection.
+They may also cause skin problems and infection.

 When to Contact a Medical Professional